sydhds/hardenbuntu/linux.md

 ### sysctl

-The linux kernel can be configured and then hardened using sysctl.
+The linux kernel can be configured and hardened using sysctl.

-Edit and then install the file provided in this repo:
+Install the file provided in this repo:

     cp -v 100-hardenbuntu.conf /etc/sysctl.d/100-hardenbuntu.conf